Tulsa's former Black Wall Street tries to remake itself

 Businesses that are still open in this north-side section that some locals are adamant about reviving – the off-brand gas-and-go stores, the thrift shops and salvage yards – are often separated from the next open place by gnarled weeds, rusted fence and vacant lots.

-Much of this – 35 square blocks of it – used to be known as Black Wall Street, a southwestern Harlem of sorts and home to a middle and upper class of 9,000 African-Americans.
-Here, shop owners, doctors and entrepreneurs – some of them freed slaves looking for a new start in the recently incorporated oil boom town – thrived in Tulsa.
+Much of this – 35 square blocks of it – made up Black Wall Street, a southwestern Harlem of sorts and home to a middle and upper class of 9,000 African-Americans.
+Here, shop owners, doctors and entrepreneurs – some of them freed slaves looking for a new start in the recently incorporated oil boom town – thrived.

 In 1921, over the course of roughly 16 hours, a race riot decimated the economic and cultural mecca.
 The tally of casualties seemed more in line with the aftermath of a military battle – 300 dead, 800 wounded, more than 8,000 left homeless.